TowelSniffer/Anki-Chess-2.0/README.md

 ### Handicap

-Changing the value of handicap in the following line will decide in the number of wrong moves you can make befor the answerm is shown.
-Note: Amound of wrong move is equal to the value of handicap + 1.
+Changing the value of handicap in the following line will decide in the number of wrong moves you can make before the answer is shown.
+Note: Amount of wrong moves is equal to the value of handicap + 1.

 ```
 	var handicap = 0;